 Regional strategies led to widespread wheat flour fortification in the Middle East and the Americas before 2002, but no global body focused on this cost-effective strategy at the time.
 The first public meeting to organize global efforts to fortify flour was a “Policy Planning Forum” on 24 October 2002 in Mauritius.

 Even at that formative stage, the event reflected a public-private partnership.
 The forum was initiated by Glen Maberly, then a professor at Emory University in Atlanta, Georgia, USA.
-It was co-hosted by the Micronutrient Initiative based in Canada, and the U.S. Centers for Disease Control and Prevention (CDC).
+It was co-hosted by the Nutrition International (formerly the Micronutrient Initiative) based in Canada, and the U.S. Centers for Disease Control and Prevention (CDC).
 The forum was held in conjunction with a regional meeting of the Association of Operative Millers, later renamed the International Association of Operative Millers (IAOM).